 When it comes to any meal plan the most important thing to remember is to consume a diet that is rich in natural and whole foods.
 No diet should be followed to an extreme and you should always keep room for flexibility.
 Stop any diet immediately if it affects your health and always consult your medical practitioner before commencing any new diet.

-If you would like to speak to an expert about your dietary requirements and moving to a fresher, greener diet, Avaana can help you find a nutritionist near you.
+If you would like to speak to an expert about your dietary requirements and move to a fresher, greener diet, Avaana can help you find a nutritionist near you.